 Who do I love?

-My biggest influences & inspirations are: Bon Iver, Tigran Hamasyan, Basco, Dreamers' Circus, Timo Alakotila, Maria Kalaniemi, Jacob Collier, Coldplay, Laura Mvula, Kinnship, Estonian traditional music & Nordic traditional music ❤️
+Some of my biggest influences include Jacob Collier, Coldplay, Bon Iver, Tigran Hamasyan, Basco, Dreamers' Circus, Timo Alakotila, Maria Kalaniemi, Laura Mvula, Kinnship, Estonian traditional music, and Nordic traditional music ❤️